 During the Northwest Flower & Garden Show, people thought the moss panels were real.

 Ruff laughed when she said, “I had to touch up the moss where it got a little bare after a few days.”
-No wonder when 60,000 people attended the show, many stopped by her city-living harden.
+No wonder when 60,000 people attended the show, many stopped by her city-living garden.